tylerhuynh287/Tribute-Page-fCC/README.md

 # Lisa Su Tribute Page
 A responsive tribute page dedicated to Lisa Su, showcasing her contributions and impact on the semiconductor industry.
-Built as part of a freeCodeCamp project.
+Built as part of the freeCodeCamp Responsive Web Design Certification, Project 2.

 ## Features
 - **Informative Content**: Highlights key milestones in Lisa Su's life and career.